augustovictor/software-architecture-specialization/README.md

 HTTP being stateless means the state between requests is not preserved.
 E.g.: If we click a link, then another link we do not keep track of it.
 To make this possible we use cookies.
 The server gives a cookie on the first request an then updates it on each request after that.

+#### RPC (Remote Procedure Call)

+Middleware: Type of architecture used to facilitate communications of services available and requests for these services between two applications that are operating on environmentally different systems.

+RPC primary components:
+- IDL (interface definition language)
+    - The specification for RPCs;
+    - Imlpemented first since this is where we define the server procedures, input parameters and responses.
+    - Once the IDL is compiled the client and server stubs are produced.
+        - It also produces an Interface Headers component that is a collection of code templates and references that are used to define what procedures are available at compile time.
+These files are used in the development of the client and server components.
+            - The basic types of interfaces to make RPC are:
+                - Procedure registration - Tell the client what procedures are remotely accesible on the server;
+                - Procedure call;
+                - Procedure call by broadcast;
+    - Each stub is linked to client or server component.
+        - The client stub accesses a proxy for the procedure call, and it is responsible for:
+            - Establishing the connection with the server through a process called binding;
+            - Formating the data to a standardized message structure such as XML;
+            - Sending the remote procedure call;
+            - Receiving the server stub's response;
+        - The server's stub receives the call and executes the desired procedure.
+Responsible for:
+            - Contains the code for receiving the remote call
+            - Translates the standardized message into a data format the server recognized;
+            - Send a response to the client's stub;
+- Client (component making the call)
+- Server (component that implements the invoked procedure)

+Workflow
+1. Client component invokes the procedure call by passing arguments to the client stub;
+2. Client stub marshals the parameters (convert to a standardized message structure (format defined by the IDL))
+3. The client stub sends the message to the server using the binding information that it is given.
+Binding is the process in a client that connects to a server;
+    - Static binding: Uses hardcoded binding information.
+E.g., the ip and port of the server we want to connect to;
+    - Dyamic binding
+4. The server stub receives and unmarshalls the messages then invoke and pass the arguemnts to the procedure in the server component;
+5. The server component executes the procedure and returns the result to the server stub;
+6. The server stub marshalls the result then sends it back to the client stub;
+7. The client stub unmarshalls the result then sends it to the client component and close the connection to the server;

+RPCs were design to work in a synchronous way.
+Aka blocking.

+Concerns for client components design:
+- How to handle timeouts;
+- Retransmission;
+- Server exception messages;